Complaints Handling Procedure

 3. What will happen next?

-3.1 We will send you a letter or email acknowledging receipt of your complaint within three working days of us receiving the complaint.
+3.1 We will send you a letter or email acknowledging receipt of your complaint within five working days of us receiving the complaint.

 3.2 We will then investigate your complaint.
-This will normally involve passing your complaint to Sarah Phillips, who will review your matter and speak to the member of staff involved.
+This will normally involve passing your complaint to Sarah Phillips, who will establish the nature of the complaint, review your matter and speak to the member of staff involved.
+Where the precise nature of the complaint is unclear, she will ask for clarification.

 3.3 Sarah Phillips will then write to you setting out our response to the complaint or invite you to a meeting to discuss and hopefully resolve your complaint.
 She will aim to do this within 14 days of sending you the acknowledgement.